LLMs Process Lists With General Filter Heads: Decomposing into Smaller Functional Units with SVD

+The sparsity penalty, modulated by the hyperparameter $\lambda$, pushes the mask towards zero so that fewer heads are selected.

+We find that selecting the right sparsity coefficient is crucial to achieve higher causality.
+Through a systematic search across $\lambda \in (0,1]$, while controlling for other variables (training data, other hyperparameters) of the optimization process, we find a clear sweet spot at $\lambda=0.02$.
+In \Cref{fig:lamb_search} we report the causality of identified heads across format, where the source prompt is from \textit{SelectOne} and the destination prompt is from \textit{SelectOne-MCQ}.
+While evaluating, we do not employ the averaging trick (\Cref{app:avg_trick}), and transfer head states at only the last token.

+This tradeoff is intuitive: insufficient regularization allows noisy irrelevant heads into the mask, reducing generalization performance.
+And excessive regularization ends up pruning essential heads, degrading causality.
+We have identified this optimal value of $\lambda$ with Llama-70B but use the same value for all the models we investigate in this paper.

+\paragraph{Last two tokens for evaluation.} Autoregressive transformer LMs process texts sequentially without knowing what comes next.
+When the LM reaches the second to last token position \texttt{``\textbackslash nAnswer''}, it doesn't know that \texttt{``:''} will follow.
+So, it may begin performing filtering at \texttt{``\textbackslash nAnswer''}, which will be accessible from the \texttt{``:''} token.
+This creates a potential problem for our intervention: if we only perform our intervention at \texttt{``:''}, pre-computed values \texttt{``\textbackslash nAnswer''} may \emph{leak} at or after our intervention location, reducing the efficacy.

+To partially address this issue, during evaluation we patch the query states of filter heads for last two tokens, both \texttt{``\textbackslash nAnswer''} and \texttt{``:''}.
+In our controlled setup, we ensure that our source and destination prompts always share these same last two tokens, which allows us to do this intervention.

+For the \emph{SelectOne-Object} task, single-token patching achieves a causality of $0.819$ --- only slightly lower than the $0.863$ we report in the main text with two-token patching (\Cref{tab:across_info_type}).
+This suggests that while preventing information leakage helps, it is not as critical as we initially anticipated.
+The filter heads remain robustly causal even with this simpler intervention.

-\section{Decomposing $\text{W}_{QK}$ into Smaller Functional Units with SVD}
+\section{Decomposing $\text{W}_\mathrm{QK}$ into Smaller Functional Units with SVD}

-We investigate if attention heads are too large of a model unit for analyzing the filtering task and if we can be more surgical by decomposing heads into smaller functional units.
-We take inspiration from \cite{merullo2024talking} and attempt locating low-rank subspaces of the $QK$ matrix necessary to execute the filtering task.
+We investigate whether attention heads are too large of a model unit for analyzing the filtering task and if we can be more surgical by decomposing heads into smaller functional units.
+We take inspiration from \cite{merullo2024talking} and attempt to locate low-rank subspaces of the $QK$ matrix necessary to perform the filtering task.